FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.13_system_operators_guide/4-operation-and-maintenance.md

 described in the following sections.

-### CMM Operator and OpenStack Operator
+### Monitoring Service Operator and OpenStack Operator

-The CMM operator is responsible for monitoring CMM, the OpenStack operator is responsible for monitoring the OpenStack services and servers.
-Both must have access to the OpenStack platform as a user with the `monasca-user` role or any other role that is authorized to use the CMM functions.
+A system operator who either takes on the role of the Monitoring Service operator or the role of the OpenStack operator must have access to the OpenStack platform as a user with the `monasca-user` role or any other role that is authorized to use the CMM functions.
 Additional roles are optional.

-The CMM operator and the OpenStack operator must be assigned to the OpenStack project that was prepared for CMM, for example, `monasca`.
+The system operator must be assigned to the OpenStack project that was prepared for CMM, for example `monasca`.

-For details on the project, users, and roles prepared for CMM, refer to Creating Projects, Users, and Roles.
+For details on the project, users, and roles prepared for CMM, refer to _Creating Projects, Users, and Roles_.

 ### Application Operator